vincenzo-gulisano/romeo/image/exp_logs_paras.md

 (1) want to see what happens with the probabilities (2) it's not purely random, because some actions have higher probabilities than others, but it's almost random (3) would like to understand if this is because tau is too large

+# Exp14
+1. change discount factor to 0.99 (0.999 to 0.99)
+2. change target frequency to 20 (4 to 20)
+3. reward
+(1) +1: latency is below 1.5 seconds (hard threshold)
+(2) +2: latency is below 0.75 seconds (soft threshold)
+(3) +10: latency of last 10 steps with non-missing value is below 1 second
+4. early termination
+latency for any 3 steps in each episode is higher than 2.5 seconds --> terminate this episode, then go to next episode
+5. run 200 episodes 50 steps for each episode
+6. change tau within [5,1] ([10,3] to [5,1])